mannchaudhary/Mental-Health/README.md

 # Mental Health Digital Presence

-This project is all about Mental Health,it shows how important is to look after your mental health and shows some easy ways to maintain and improve your mental health.
+This project is all about Mental Health,it shows how important is to look after your mental health and shows some easy ways to maintain and improve your mental health management.

 # What we have here :